-I. Educators will be allowed to voluntarily participate, with their principal's approval, in a co-teaching model for regular/special education service delivery.
+Educators will be allowed to voluntarily participate, with their principal's approval, in a co-teaching model for regular/special education service delivery.
 The voluntary commitment to this model shall be open for annual renewal by both the educator and the principal.
 Any position posted and filled as a co-teaching position will not be subject to annual renewal by the educator.
 The principal may require a return of the educator's classroom assignment to a traditional model if, in the principal's opinion, the special education population in any succeeding year does not warrant the co-teaching model.

-ARTICLE 11 SALARIES
+ARTICLE II SALARIES

-- A. The salaries of all persons covered by this Agreement are set forth in Appendix A which is attached hereto and made part thereof. - B. All persons on the educators' salary schedule will be paid biweekly in twenty-six (26) equal installments.
-However, with thirty (30) days prior notice, educators may exercise an option to receive the balance of their salary on the last pay day in June. - C. New educators shall be given full increment credit for previous Rhode Island public school teaching experience.
-A full teaching year shall be no less than one hundred thirty-five (135) paid days in a school year. - D. Credit will be given for continuous active duty service in the armed forces, up to a maximum of two (2) years.

-E. Any educator who starts work in the Chariho Regional School District after the forty fifth (45th) day of the school year will be placed on the same step on the salary schedule for the next school year.
+- A. Salary schedules are set forth in Appendix A. - B. All persons on the educators' salary schedule will be paid biweekly in twenty-six (26) equal installments.
+However, with thirty (30) days prior notice, educators may exercise an option to receive the balance of their salary on the last pay day in June.
+During years where there are twenty-seven (27) payroll distributions, educators' salary will be paid biweekly in twenty-seven (27) equal installments. - C. New educators shall be given full increment credit for previous Rhode Island public school teaching experience.
+A full teaching year shall be no less than one hundred thirty-five (135) paid days in a school year. - D. Credit will be given for continuous active duty service in the armed forces, up to a maximum of two (2) years. - E. Any educator who starts work in the Chariho Regional School District after the forty fifth (45th) day of the school year will be placed on the same step on the salary schedule for the next school year.
 It is understood that the educator will not receive credit for tenure unless he/she has completed one hundred thirty-five (135) days in any school year.